Comments on "Can quantum statistics help distinguish Dirac from Majorana neutrinos?" (arXiv:2402.05172 [hep-ph]): Rebuttal of comments made in Sec. 3.1 of Ref.

 \subsection{The misunderstanding!}

 The authors of Ref.~\cite{Akhmedov:2024} have clearly not followed our step-by-step analysis of the back-to-back case which is correctly and unambiguously described in Sec.IV.H of our paper~\cite{Kim:2021dyj}.
 They simply state in Sec.~3.1 of their paper \cite{Akhmedov:2024} that ``the denominators of the left-hand sides of Eqs.
-(48a) and (48b)'' in our paper \cite{Kim:2021dyj} ``erroneously contain $d \sin\theta$ instead of $d \cos\theta$'' without giving details but in a hand-waving manner.
+(48a) and (48b)'' in our paper \cite{Kim:2021dyj} ``erroneously contain $d \sin\theta$ instead of $d \cos\theta$'' without giving details but in a hand waving manner.
 As explained in the next subsection, the phase space is fixed by the final states of the process chosen.
-However, the variables chosen to describe the differential decay rate are a matter of choice once the kinematic frame is defined.
+However, the variables chosen to describe the differential decay rate are a matter of choice once the kinematic frame is defined.\footnote{Changing the variable of integration from $\sin\theta$ to $\cos\theta$ requires change of the integrand as well so that the result after integration remains the same.
+One can not simply change the variable of integration while keeping the integrand unchanged.}

 The authors of Ref.~\cite{Akhmedov:2024} correctly state that the back-to-back kinematics is ``fully characterized by just two physical variables -- the muon energy $E_\mu$ and the angle $\theta$ between the muon and neutrino directions.''
 However, the article suggests that ``since the neutrinos are not observed, one must integrate over the solid angle of the neutrino direction, which involves the integration over $d \cos\theta$, not over $d \sin\theta$.''
 If we start from the general kinematics and correctly follow the change of variables required to describe the back-to-back kinematics, we do find that one gets $\d\sin\theta$ instead of $\d\cos\theta$.
 This important result is explained in detail in our paper ~\cite{Kim:2021dyj}.
 We refer the reader to see Sec.IV.F--H of our Ref.~\cite{Kim:2021dyj} in order to get the correct understanding of the origin of $\d\sin\theta$ as deduced from general kinematics to the back-to-back kinematics.